byuzbasi/sglasso/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This package introduces an innovative approach, called Scaled Group Lasso (SGLASSO), to consider correlations among groups while selecting significant groupings.
-Also, incorporating group-wise structure into the regression model improves interpretability, reduces overfitting, and clarifies the relationships between different variable groups and the outcome variable using group selection methods.
+This package introduces a group-wise variable selection method, called Scaled Group Lasso (SGLASSO), to consider correlations among groups.
+Incorporating group-wise structure into the regression model improves interpretability, reduces overfitting, and clarifies the relationships between different variable groups and the outcome variable using group selection methods.

 ## Installation